Dark Magus: Background

-Davis was 47 years old when he was asked to play Carnegie Hall in 1974, which followed four years of relentless touring.
+Miles Davis was 47 years old when he was asked to play Carnegie Hall in 1974, which followed four years of relentless touring.
 He had played the venue numerous times before and recorded a live album there in 1961.
-By 1974, Davis had been dealing with depression, cocaine and sex addictions, and several health problems, including osteoarthritis, bursitis, and sickle-cell anemia.
+By 1974, Davis had been dealing with several severe mental and physical health problems, including depression, cocaine and sex addictions, osteoarthritis, bursitis, and sickle-cell anemia.
 He had also lost respect with both critics and his contemporaries because of his musical explorations into more rock- and funk-oriented sounds.
 Influenced by Karlheinz Stockhausen, Davis wanted to avoid individual songs and instead record extended movements that developed into a different composition.
 He played his trumpet sparsely and became less of the focal point for his band, whom he allowed more freedom to improvise and with whom he rarely rehearsed, so that the young musicians he enlisted would be tested to learn and play together onstage.

 The March 30, 1974, concert featured an ethnically and age-diverse audience that included young hippies and old, wealthy attendees.
 According to Magnet magazine's Bryan Bierman, "the hip, 'with it' kids [sat] side-by-side with middle-aged tuxedoed couples, expecting to hear 'My Funny Valentine.'"
 Although he lived only 15 minutes away, Davis arrived at the venue more than an hour late.
 When the band walked out onstage, he followed with his back turned to the audience, casually strolling onstage while the other musicians were setting up.
 Davis immediately began to play, and the band responded by playing a dense rhythm in unison.
 Saxophonist Dave Liebman, writing in the 1997 US reissue liner notes for Dark Magus, recalled the start of the show: "It is his whim ..
 That's the thing! ...
 Miles can do that and have three thousand musicians follow him.
 Right?
-So what I learned in that respect from Miles was to be able to watch him and be on his case".
+So what I learned in that respect from Miles was to be able to watch him and be on his case."

 Davis used the show to audition two new members—tenor saxophonist Azar Lawrence and guitarist Dominique Gaumont.
 Lawrence was a highly regarded young saxophonist at the time, while Gaumont was enlisted by Davis in response to incumbent guitarist Reggie Lucas's demand for a pay raise.
-Although it was unexpected, Liebman later characterized the move as typical of the trumpeter: "What he was doing—which he often does at big kinda gigs like that—is change the shit up, by doing something totally out.
+Although it was unexpected, Liebman later characterized the move as typical Davis: "What he was doing—which he often does at big kinda gigs like that—is change the shit up, by doing something totally out.
 Totally unexpected.
 I mean, we had been a band together on the road for a year ...
 And then, suddenly, a live date, New York City, Carnegie Hall, the cat pulls two cats who never even saw each other.
 I mean, you gotta say, 'Is the man mad or is he – he's either mad or extremely subtle."